Nuel-A/odin-recipe/README.md

 # odin-recipe
-This is a odin project tutorial.
+This is an odin project tutorial.

 looking forward to frontend dev skill acquisition.